iotaledger/goshimmer/docs/apis/faucet.md

 Faucet endpoint allows requesting funds from the Faucet.

-The API provides three functions to interact with this primitive layer:
+The API provides the following functions and endpoints:
 * [/faucet](#faucet)